vertyco/vrt-cogs/assistant/example-funcs/README.md

 - **bot**: the bot object (Red)
 - **conf**: the config model for Assistant (GuildSettings)

-All functions **MUST** take `*args, **kwargs` as parameters to handle excess objects being passed
+All functions **MUST** take `*args, **kwargs` as end parameters to handle excess objects being passed

 ## Custom Functions

-Here is an example of a function that gets a member's VC balance by name:
+Here is an example of a function that gets a member's credit balance by name:

 ```python
 import discord